PurpurMC/PurpurDocs/mkdocs/Permissions.md

 ## purpur.drop.spawners
 Requires [`gameplay-mechanics.silk-touch`](../Configuration#silk-touch) to be enabled in purpur.yml

-- Players with this permission can use a diamond pickaxe with silk touch enchantment to mine up any spawner cage instead of disappearing.
+- Players with this permission can use a configured tool with silk touch enchantment to mine up any spawner cage instead of disappearing.

 ## purpur.place.spawners